-Critical lifeform No. spp. % Cover Comments Medium (to tall) herbs 2 + seasonal herbs on wetland floor Small to prostrate herbs and/or annual sedges 2 + seasonal species on wetland floor
+Critical lifeform No. spp. % Cover Comments Medium (to tall) herbs 2 + seasonal species on wetland floor; substantially modified if restricted to very few individuals Small to prostrate herbs and/or annual sedges 2 + seasonal species on wetland floor; substantially modified if restricted to very few individuals